davila00/2021-fall-cpsc-240-lab-demos/3-hybrid-with-libP/README.md

 * Show the .bss section and how it can be used to create an input buffer

+    * Reference: Section 4.5 in the book

+    * Idea: Show how to ask libP to input a user string as text to a byte buffer in the .bss section

     * Reminder: Future assignments may require a stack-based buffer, rather than a global .bss based buffer

+        * Talk about the difference between the data contained in the .bss and .data sections

 * Probably want to demonstrate math related to Assignment 1 at this point, so they can get a solid start